Elsayedaa/MLDAMS/readme.txt

         get_injection_area   brainarea_ids     get_fluors  fluor_ids  virus_ids  get_injection_viruses

  2.27
--MLDB_neuron_enter: This module contains the class Neuronposter, which is used to automatically
+-MLDB_neuron_enter: This module contains the code for two separate but related services.
+The first is the
-------------------- enter the data of neurons into the Neuron Broswer sample manager database.
+------------------- class Neuronposter, which is used to automatically enter the data of neurons into
+                    the Neuron Broswer sample manager database.
+The other is the class SWCUploader, which helps the user upload the swc files associated with the entered neurons into the Neuron Browser Database.
+    2.271
+    Neuronposter:

-	Initialization of the object takes two argumenst, the name of the sample and url of the GraphQL instance for Neuron Browser sample manager database.An Neuronbroswer object can be initialized as such (variable names are customizable, but conventional names are used below):
+	Initialization of the object takes two argumensts, a string representing the name of the sample the user wants to parse and a string representing the GraphQL instance the the user is accessing.
+	An Neuronbroswer object can be initialized as such (variable names are customizable, but conventional names are used below):

+		-sandbox_poster = MLDB_sample_enter('2020-11-26', 'sandbox')
-		-nPoster = MLDB_sample_enter('2020-11-26', graphqlurl)
+		-production_poster = MLDB_sample_enter('2020-11-26', 'production')

 	Initialization of the Neuronposter object:
-		-saves the parent directory of the folder containing the required graphql queries and mutations in the instance variable named self.folderpath -saves the url of the graphql instance in the instance variable named self.GQLInstance
+		-saves the parent directory of the folder containing the required graphql queries and mutations in the instance variable named self.folderpath -initializes the url of sample manager api for the chosen graphql instance in the instance variable named self.sampleapi
-		-saves the name of the folder containing the required graphql query and mutation jsons in the instance variable named self.GQLDir -saves the name of the sample entered as an argument when creating the class in the instance variable named self.sample -saves an instance of the anw object in the instance variable named self.parser
+		-saves the name of the folder containing the required graphql query and mutation jsons in the instance variable named self.GQLDir -saves the name of the sample entered as an argument in the instance variable named self.sample
+		-saves an instance of the anw object in the instance variable named self.parser
 		-sets the active sheet for the anw object via self.parser.set_activesheet()